Indefatigable-class battlecruiser: Armour

 In some ways the armour protection given to the Indefatigables was weaker than that of their predecessors as the armour was reduced in thickness in a number of places, but it was spread out to a greater extent.
 Indefatigable's main belt ran from stem to stern; it was 6 in thick for the middle 298 ft of the ship, but was reduced to 4 in abreast the end 12-inch gun barbettes and magazines and thinned still further to 2.5 in at the ends of the ship.
 A 4.5 in bulkhead met the barbette of X turret while the forward bulkhead was 3–4 in in thickness.
 The gun turrets and barbettes were protected by 7 in of armour, except for the turret roofs which used 3 inches of Krupp non-cemented armour (KNC).
 The supporting beams for the turret roofs were reinforced over those of the Invincibles based on lessons learned in firing trials conducted during 1907.
 The thickness of the main deck was generally 1 in of nickel steel, but increased to 2 in around the base of the barbettes.
 The lower deck armour of nickel steel was 1.5 in on the flat and 2 inches thick on the slope, but increased to two inches at the ship's ends.
 The sides of the forward conning tower were 10 in thick while the spotting tower had four inches.
 The roof and floor of both towers were KNC armour 3 inches thick while the conning tower's communication tube was four inches of KNC.
 The torpedo director tower is 1 inch of nickel steel all around.
 Nickel-steel torpedo bulkheads of 2.5-inch thickness were fitted abreast the magazines and shell rooms.
 The funnel uptakes were protected with 1.5 inches of nickel steel on the sides and 1 inch on the ends.
 Krupp cemented armour was used throughout, unless otherwise mentioned.

 Australia and New Zealand were built with a different arrangement.
 The waterline belt did not extend to the ends, but terminated 60 ft short of the bow and 55 ft short of the stern.
 The sections abreast the barbettes were thickened to 5 in and the sections at each end were increased to 4 inches.
 The main deck armour was increased to 2.5 inches around the barbettes and was extended 55 feet past the rear barbette.
 The lower deck armour was decreased from 1.5–2 inches to one inch, both on the flat and slope, except at the ends where it was thickened to 2.5 inches.
 After Jutland one inch of armour was added to the magazine crowns and the turret roofs with a total weight of 110 LT.

-Construction
+Ships

 The following table gives the build details and purchase cost of the members of the Indefatigable class.
 Whilst standard British practice at that time was for these costs to exclude armament and stores, for some reason the cost quoted in The Naval Annual for Indefatigable includes the armament.